datawire/ambassador-docs/reference/keepalive.md

 # Keepalive

-Keepalive option indicates whether SO_KEEPALIVE on the socket should be enabled.
+Keepalive option indicates whether `SO_KEEPALIVE` on the socket should be enabled.

-## Keepalive configuration
+## Keepalive Configuration

 Keepalive configuration can be set for all Ambassador Edge Stack mappings in the [`ambassador Module`](../core/ambassador) or set per [`Mapping`](../mappings#configuring-mappings).